-Most four-person low-income limits are the greater of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
-Because the very low income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
-To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low income limit.
-The only exception to this practice is that the resulting income limit is not allowed to exceed the U.S. median family income level (\$61,500 for Fiscal Year 2008) except when justified by high housing costs.
-Use of very low income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+Most four-person low-income limits are the greater of: 80 percent of the area median family income, or 80 percent of the state non-metropolitan median family income level.
+Because the very low-income limits are not always based on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
+To eliminate this problem, the normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+The two exceptions to this practice are that the resulting income limit is not allowed to exceed the U.S. median family income level (\$64,400 for Fiscal Year 2010) except when justified by high housing costs; and once adjusted, the four person low-income limit decrease is capped at 5 percent or, if increasing, capped at the greater of 5 percent or twice the national change in median family income.
+Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.